I Wish I Knew More About...

 It's all about prioritization.

-↪️ Make a list with all the things you would like to master and which are applicable to your job.
+↪️ Make a list of all the things you would like to master and which apply to your job.

-↪️ Put on the top of the list the ones that thrill you the most, the ones for which you would spend your free time reading about and the sleepless nights doing proof-of-concept for it.
+↪️ Put on the top of the list the ones that thrill you the most, the ones for which you would spend your free time reading and sleepless nights doing proof-of-concept.

-↪️ Then add those ones which are the most critical for the business context you are working in.
+↪️ Then add those ones that are the most critical for the business context you are working in.

 ↪️ . . .